TraGicCode/tragiccode-wsusserver/README.md

 ## Usage

-### Host binaries at microsoft
+### Host binaries at Microsoft

-Updates can be downloaded locally on the wsusserver and machines can pull approved and appropriate updates for installation straight from the wsusserver.
-Since updates from microsoft are very large in size this requires a good amount of disk space to be available.
-One option is to use the wsus server for approval and checking of updates and inform the clients they should pull updates directly from microsoft's updates servers relieving your server of the load and disk space.
+Updates can be downloaded locally on the WSUS server and machines can pull approved and appropriate updates for installation straight from the WSUS server.
+Since updates from Microsoft are very large in size this requires a good amount of disk space to be available.
+One option is to use the WSUS server for approval and checking of updates and inform the clients they should pull updates directly from Microsoft's updates servers relieving your server of the load and disk space.
 This can be configured like so.

 ```puppet
 class { 'wsusserver':